 Selmer C, Olesen JB, Hansen ML, von Kappelgaard LM, Madsen JC, Hansen PR, et al. Subclinical and overt thyroid dysfunction and risk of all-cause mortality and cardiovascular events: a large population study.
 J Clin Endocrinol Metab.
 2014 Jul;99(7):2372-82.
 Epub 2014 Mar 21.

 Sweeney LB, Stewart C, Gaitonde DY.
 Thyroiditis: an integrated approach.
 Am Fam Physician.
 2014 Sep 15;90(6):389-96.

 Taylor PN, Iqbal A, Minassian C, Sayers A, Draman MS, Greenwood R, et al. Falling threshold for treatment of borderline elevated thyrotropin levels-balancing benefits and risks: evidence from a large community-based study.
 JAMA Intern Med.
 2014;174(1):32-9.

-Reviewed By: Harvey Simon, MD, Editor-in-Chief, Associate Professor of Medicine, Harvard Medical School; Physician, Massachusetts General Hospital.
+Reviewed By: Robert Hurd, MD, Professor of Endocrinology and Health Care Ethics, Xavier University, Cincinnati, OH.
+Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.
-Editorial Update: 09/29/2014.
+Author: Julia Mongo, MS.